arancauchi/dark-past/scripts/tromelin.md

 The governor who refused to send a rescue was never punished.

 Barthélémy Castellan - the first mate who promised to come back - spent fifteen years fighting to make it happen.
-He petitioned every official who would meet with him.
 By the time anyone actually rescued them, it was too late for most of them.

 In 1781, the philosopher Condorcet wrote about Tromelin.
 He called what happened there "a crime of lese-humanity" - a crime against all of mankind.